 Growing baby’s breath is simple and you’ll likely find it a useful garden specimen.
 Learning how to grow baby’s breath can be a lucrative hobby, especially if you sell it to florists and others who make professional arrangements.

 Growing baby’s breath in a full sun area is relatively simple if the soil pH is right.
 The baby’s breath plant likes an alkaline or sweet soil.
 Soil should also be well-draining.
 If your baby’s breath plant does not perform well, take a soil test to determine the soil’s alkalinity.

 Start baby’s breath flowers in the garden from seeds, cuttings or tissue cultured plants.

 How to Dry Your Own Baby’s Breath

 Re-cut stems of the baby’s breath under warm running water.
-Bundle 5 to 7 stems together with twine or a rubber band.
-Hang these upside down in a dark, warm and well ventilated room.
+Bundle five to seven stems together with twine or a rubber band.
+Hang these upside down in a dark, warm and well-ventilated room.

-Check the drying flowers after 5 days.
+Check the drying flowers after five days.
 When flowers are papery to the touch, they are ready for use in a dried arrangement.
-If they do not have the papery feel after 5 days, allow more time, checking every couple of days.
+If they do not have the papery feel after five days, allow more time, checking every couple of days.